sweetest-framework/sweetest/GUIDELINES.md

    When not selecting anything, you can't save
 ```

 Apparently both test classes test the same physical entity (`DeviceSelectionViewModel`), but logically a separation makes sense.
 Also we can observe that the tests are now concerned about chunks of functionality, not technical implementation.
-The classes should be placed in the same package as the implementation classes so they are still easy to find, though.
+The classes are to be placed in the same package as the implementation classes so they are still easy to find, though.

 #### Summing up naming